alinaqi/website-search/README.md

 ## Contact

-If you have any questions, feel free to contact the project maintainer.
+If you have any questions, feel free to contact me.

 ```